MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Command-Line-Reference_1.md

 -   Windows XP

-## <a name="BKMK_OVER"></a>Feature description
+## <a name="BKMK_Over"></a>Feature description
 ### <a name="BKMK_OVR"></a>Command shell overview
 The command shell is a software program that provides direct communication between the user and the operating system.
 The non\-graphical, command shell user interface provides the environment in which you run character\-based applications and utilities.
 The command shell executes programs and displays their output on the screen by using individual characters similar to the MS\-DOS command interpreter, Command.com.
 The command shell in the Windows Server operating system uses the command interpreter, Cmd.exe.
 Cmd.exe loads applications, directs the flow of information between applications, and translates user input into a form that the operating system understands.

-You can use the command shell to create and edit scripts to automate routine tasks.
-For example, you can create simple scripts in batch \(.bat\) files to automate the management of user accounts or nightly backups.
-You can also use the command\-line version of Windows Script Host to run more sophisticated scripts in the command shell.
-For more information, see [Cscript](Cscript.md) or [Wscript](Wscript.md).
+You can use the command shell to create and edit scripts to automate routine tasks. for example, you can create simple scripts in batch \(.bat\) files to automate the management of user accounts or nightly backups.
+You can also use the command\-line version of Windows Script Host to run more sophisticated scripts in the command shell. for more information, see [cscript](cscript.md) or [wscript](wscript.md).
 You can perform operations more efficiently by using scripts than you can by using the user interface.
 Scripts accept all commands that are available at the command line.

-### <a name="BKMK_Custom"></a>Customize the Command Prompt window
+### <a name="BKMK_Custom"></a>Customize the Command prompt window
-You can change the properties for the Command Prompt window.
+You can change the properties for the Command prompt window.

-##### To configure the Command Prompt window
+##### To configure the Command prompt window

-1. Open a Command Prompt window, click the upper\-left corner of the Command Prompt window, and then click **Properties**. \(Or to open **Command Prompt Properties** from the keyboard, press ALT\+SPACEBAR\+P.\)
+1. Open a Command prompt window, click the upper\-left corner of the Command prompt window, and then click **Properties**. \(Or to open **Command prompt Properties** from the keyboard, press ALT\+SPACEBAR\+P.\)

 2. Click the **Options** tab.

 3. In **Command History**, type or select **999** in **Buffer Size**, and then type or select **5** in **Number of Buffers**.
-By increasing the screen buffer size to 999, you enable scrolling through the Command Prompt window.
-By increasing the number of buffers to five, you increase the number of lines in the Command Prompt window to 5000.
+By increasing the screen buffer size to 999, you enable scrolling through the Command prompt window.
+By increasing the number of buffers to five, you increase the number of lines in the Command prompt window to 5000.

-4. In **Edit Options**, select the **Quick Edit Mode** and **Insert Mode** check boxes.
+4. In **edit Options**, select the **Quick edit mode** and **Insert mode** check boxes.

 5. Click the **Layout** tab.

 6. In **Screen Buffer Size**, type or select **2500** in **Height**.

-7. To further customize your Command Prompt window settings, perform any of the following optional tasks:
+7. To further customize your Command prompt window settings, perform any of the following optional tasks:

     -   In **Screen Buffer Size**, increase **Width**.